nathanmarianovsky/manualmath.com/README.md

  <img width=500 height=500 src="/client/database_setup.png">
 </p>

 I provide a current build of mine that can be found in "/content/db".
 After setting up, add subjects, topics, sections, and examples into the database as needed.
-As far as names go inside the database, for any object they must match the file name and adhere to the rules:
+As far as names go inside the database, for any object they must adhere to the rules<sup>1</sup>:

 * All " " spaces must be replaced with "_"
 * All "-" characters must be replaced with "AND"